 After putting the Klokov 20 KG Weightlifting Bar by Klokov Equipment through a combined 23 workouts including clean and jerks, snatches, squats, and deadlifts, we believe that the Klokov Bar is an economically priced version of the Eleiko Training Bar and can compete with the Rogue Euro Olympic WL Bar.
-The Klokov Bar features many of the same characteristics IWF Certified weightlifting bars have at a slightly reduced cost.
+The Klokov Bar features many of the same characteristics of IWF Certified weightlifting bars at a slightly reduced cost.

 The more money you start to allocate towards a barbell purchase, the more premium features and details become important.
 There are many high-end Olympic Weightlifting Barbells available for purchase with varying features and ways the companies believe theirs are “superior.”

 The features that most matter and ones I will detail today are spin, knurl, whip (including tensile strength,) finish, and overall construction.
 These features are why you spend more money on a barbell, not because of the name or looks, but because of how it functions and how it will do so 10, 20, 30 years from now.

 Table of contents

 - Who needs a high-end Olympic Weightlifting Barbell?

 - Where to Purchase

 To be completely honest, the only people who really need a high-end and high-priced Olympic Weightlifting Barbell are those who compete on the Olympic stage.
 And even then, many world records have been broken in training using less than ideal barbells.

 But, just because you don't need a high-end barbell, does not mean you shouldn't have one.